 - Terry Pratchett occasionally got letters from terminally ill Discworld fans hoping to meet the Discworld version of the Reaper when their time comes.
 Sir Terry spent some time staring at a wall after reading these, whether for fear of their sanity or just because some of them were children.
 Others literally believe in Azrael, Angel of Death and Death of Universes, not as he appears in Jewish and Islamic tradition, but rather how he appears in Reaper Man.

 - The Cthulhu Mythos is subject to rather complicated Daydream Believing of all sorts.
 Many believe that H.P.
 Lovecraft’s creations were built on actual myths and legends; Lovecraft often found himself insisting that they were fictional.
 Others believe that Lovecraft’s deities were real, even if Lovecraft himself did not believe in them, or that they used Lovecraft as a vessel to make themselves known to the world.
-The weirdest have Defictionalized the Necronomicon, the definitive book of the black magic; they’ve been active enough to trick Moral Guardians into thinking it’s real as well (such as infamous anti-Dungeons & Dragons crusader Patricia Pulling, who advised police officers searching for teenage Satanists to check if they’d recently taken the Necronomicon out of the library).
+Some have Defictionalized the Necronomicon, the definitive book of the black magic; they’ve been active enough to trick Moral Guardians into thinking it’s real as well (such as infamous anti-Dungeons & Dragons crusader Patricia Pulling, who advised police officers searching for teenage Satanists to check if they’d recently taken the Necronomicon out of the library).
 Ironically, Lovecraft created the Necronomicon because he was so unimpressed by the authentic medieval “black books” he had read.
+The weirdest have founded entire religious sects around worshipping the beings he created.

 - The Da Vinci Code got a lot of people believing that there really is a secret line of Jesus’ descendants that still exists and that Jesus really is buried under the Louvre in Paris.
 It didn’t help that author Dan Brown himself claims that everything in the book is true, even though it isn’t, although it’s unknown whether he honestly believes that or just says so for publicity’s sake.